red0124/sgc/README.md

 - **Random access iterator** is associated with all the function from bidirectional iterator and also the following:
 **`from`** **`cfrom`** **`it_move`** and **`it_diff`**

-This table shows which data stucture has access to which iterator:
+This table shows which data structure has access to which iterator:

 |               | random access iterator | bidirectional iterator | forward iterator |
 | ------------- | :--------------------: | :--------------------: | :--------------: |